 Head cracking or splitting occurs due to excessive water uptake and growth near maturity.
 Root-prune with spade or trowel or twist the stalk to break some of the roots and reduce water uptake.

 Common disease problems include black rot, wire stem, damping-off, downy mildew, Alternaria leaf spot and watery soft rot.
 Cabbage is more susceptible to wire stem and downy mildew than Chinese cabbage.
-Chinese cabbage is more susceptible to Alternaria.
+Chinese cabbage is more susceptible to Alternaria leaf spot.

 Black rot causes the most serious damage and appears as V-shaped lesions down the leaves and spreads into the water conducting system of the plant.
 Black rot is caused by a bacterium that is seed-borne or that can be transmitted by transplants.
 Warm, moist weather favors the disease.
 There is no control for black rot once it is established in a planting.
 Prevent black rot by purchasing transplants that are marked with a tag indicating that they are certified disease-free or plant western-grown chemically treated seed.

 Excerpted from Home Vegetable Gardening, EC 570, 2002.